 What scammers might say: "Hello, I'm a tax consultant offering exclusive services to minimize your tax liabilities and maximize your refunds.
 Just provide your personal and financial information, and I'll handle the rest."

-9. Gift card tax scam
+9. Gift card tax scams

 This form of gift card scam is common around the holiday season and usually begins with a scammer asking you to pay a fake tax bill with gift cards.
 The most common way that con artists request gift cards is over the phone but they also use text messages, emails, or social media.